 Ben grew up in the Midwest and had never set foot in Oregon until he moved here to study Bible.
 Entering into Multnomah Biblical Seminary, he had no clear picture or plan for his future path.
 But his bachelor’s degree and limited ministry experience was restricting him to only a few, low-level options.
 In conversation with other pastors, professors and ministry leaders, Multnomah’s seminary kept coming up and caused him to make the decision.

 “I still don’t have the future dialed in,” he says.
 “Teaching?
 I’m prepared for that at both the undergrad and graduate level now.
 Pastoring?
 I am a full-time pastor right now, and I love leading my junior high, high school and college students in downtown Portland.
-I have no plan to switch things up, but with M.Div.T.S. and Th.M. degrees from Multnomah, I’ve got big keys that open so many cool doors.”
+I have no plan to switch things up, but with Master of Divinity and Master of Theology degrees from Multnomah, I’ve got big keys that open so many cool doors.”

 Building a foundation on faith